SAP/project-portal-for-innersource/README.md

 A running instance of the portal using mock data can be found [here](https://sap.github.io/project-portal-for-innersource/index.html).

-The portal can also be seen in action at the InnerSourceCommons Fall Summit 2020 session [The Unexpected Path of Applying InnerSource Patterns](https://www.youtube.com/watch?v=6r9QOw9dcQo).
+The portal can also be seen in action at the InnerSource Commons Fall Summit 2020 session [The Unexpected Path of Applying InnerSource Patterns](https://www.youtube.com/watch?v=6r9QOw9dcQo), and, more recently, at the July 2021 InnerSource Commons Community Call [InnerSource & Discoverability](https://youtu.be/Yi2iVMa-gxM).

 ## Description